Learn more about our Advertising Disclosure

 Income and cost of living in South Carolina

-A look at major industries, average income, housing costs, and the overall cost of living gives you a clearer picture of how affordable and sustainable life will likely be in South Carolina.
+Exploring major industries, average salaries, housing costs, and daily expenses gives you a clear picture of how practical—and budget-friendly—life in South Carolina really is.

 The main economic industries in the state include: